Three Lost Souls

 Write letters, of course!

-Writing as Cady West, K.D.
-West explores the witty, passionate correspondence between Jane Austen’s most beloved pair as they survive separation, sisters, and unexpected guests.
+In this sequel to Jane Austen’s masterpiece, read the witty, passionate correspondence between her most beloved pair as they survive separation, sisters, and surprise guests.
+The giddy newlyweds keep the flame alight the old-fashioned way…

 All while reminding each other — and us — just what a perfectly matched couple they are.